riddhiman-ghatak/resume/README.md

 ```shell
 node server.js
 ```
-After starting the server open your browser and pest the link below
+After starting the server open your browser and paste the link below

 ```shell
 http://localhost:3000/